mxr612/Notes/Social Psychology/Prejudice.md

 In fact, “old-fashioned” racism, for instance, is simply replaced by modern racism (more subtle) (Swim et al., 1995).
 Involves concealing prejudice from others in public settings, but expressed bigoted attitudes when it is safe to do so.

+### 2.4.
+Aversive (Modern) Discrimination

+**Microaggressions**: Brief daily verbal, behavioural, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults towards minorities (Sue et al., 2007).

+**Types of Microaggressions**:

+- **Microassaults**: Deliberate actions or slurs characterised primarily by a verbal or nonverbal statement or behaviour meant to hurt the intended victim.
+- **Microinsults**: Verbal and nonverbal communications that subtly convey rudeness and insensitivity and demean a person's racial heritage or identity.
+- **Microinvalidations**: Communications that subtly exclude, negate, or nullify the thoughts, feelings, or experiential reality of minority group person.

 ## 3. The causes of prejudice